donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ## Data YML File

 Both the simple and Complex Gallerys are driven by the data/gallerys/overview.yml data file as displayed below, this is from my site and gallerys.
- The fist set is for the complex gallery with 5 images the second is for the simple gallery with just one image listed.
+ The fist set is for the complex gallery with 5 images, you only need 4, with different sizes and ending with different size extenshion as -1234.
+The second is for the simple gallery with just one image listed.

 ```yml
 // Complex yml 5 images